 - Requests for a re-mark must be made in writing to the Chief Examiner (or Course Director, where the Chief Examiner is the Unit Lecturer), documenting the specific grounds for the request.
 Re-mark requests must include the corrected work, and, where practical, an identical “clean” copy.
 The Chief Examiner may reject any request considered vexatious or frivolous.
-The Chief Examiner shall, where possible, nominate an independent marker to re-mark the student work; limitations on suitable markers in the specific field may sometimes prevent this “blind” marking.
+The Chief Examiner shall nominate an independent marker to re-mark the student work; limitations on suitable markers in the specific field may sometimes prevent this “blind” marking.

 - Upon completion of the re-marking process, the Chief Examiner (or where appropriate, the Course Director) will undertake to advise the original marker of the outcome.

 Scheduled final assessment

 - In the first instance, students should follow the scheduled final assessment process by applying to view their scheduled final responses, reviewing the scheduled final assessment summary feedback provided on Moodle, then submitting a request for feedback online.